Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Background

 By functoriality of $\pi_0$, for open sets $S \subseteq T$, $F$ induces a map

 so that $F$ satisfies the requirements of being a functor.
-Furthermore, this functor satisfies the definitions a cosheaf, which we leave as an exercise to the reader.
-Thus, we call any cosheaf of the form $F: \Open(\cU) \to \Set$ a \textit{mapper cosheaf}.
-For notational simplicity, we write the induced map as $F[\subseteq]:F(S) \to F(T)$ when $S \subseteq T$ is clear from context.
+Furthermore, this functor satisfies the definition of a cosheaf.
+Thus, we call any cosheaf of the form $F\colon \Open(\cU) \to \Set$ a \textit{mapper cosheaf}.
+For notational simplicity, we write the induced map as $F[\subseteq]\colon F(S) \to F(T)$ when $S \subseteq T$ is clear from context.

 We next show that we can define an interleaving on these mapper cosheaves.
 Given any open set $S \in \Open(\cU)$, we construct the \emph{1-thickening} by taking the downset of the upset of $S$, denoted by $S^1 = (S^{\uparrow})^\downarrow$.
 The \emph{$n$-thickening} is defined to be $n$ repetitions of this process, given recursively as